BlackWhiteYoshi/CircleDI/Readme_md/ConfigurationAndCustomization.md

 When using [ServiceProviderAttribute&lt;TInterface&gt;](TypeTables.md#serviceproviderattributetinterface) the interface specified as type parameter is used for inferring the properties for the generated interface.
 The generated interface will have the same name, access modifiers, type parameters, will be in the same namespace and will be nested in the same types.
-A generic interface is not possible, because an unbound type is not allowed here.
-However the scoped interface may be generic.

 ```csharp
 namespace MySpace {